PuroOfficial/Tower-Player/README.md

 **Credits to: Castle.xyz** *(by Monterey's Coast)*

-*this project was made because i was really bored.*
+*this project was made because i was really bored, and uses html for playing.*

 ## Instructions